Marianne von Werefkin: In Switzerland 1914–1938

 When World War I broke out on 1 August 1914, Werefkin and Jawlensky had to leave Germany within 24 hours and fled to Switzerland with the service staff Helene Nesnakomoff with son Andreas, and Helene's sister Maria Nesnakomoff, who had earlier joined the household service.
 Werefkin handed over the keys and custodian of her apartment to Paul Klee and his wife Lily before fleeing to Switzerland.
 At first, they lived in Saint-Prex on Lake Geneva.
 As a result of the war, Werefkin's pension was cut in half.
-In 1916 there was a solo exhibition in Zurich, where the couple moved in September/October 1917.
+In 1916 there was a solo exhibition in Zürich, where the couple moved in September/October 1917.